 - Aniridia - this is a rare genetic defect with an absent iris, often with secondary glaucoma (in the absence of a family history, it may be associated with Wilms' tumour).

 - Albinism - patients may also have poor eyesight and nystagmus.

 - Heterochromia - irises of different colours may be associated with normal function or may occur with congenital Horner's syndrome.

-- May be secondary to maternal rubella infection or be an inherited defect.
+- Congenital cataracts may be secondary to intrauterine infection (eg, rubella) or be an inherited abnormality.

-- Glaucoma and vitreous haemorrhage (the other major complication) are also higher in babies with a family history of aphakic glaucoma, or who had nuclear cataract or persistent fetal vasculature syndrome.
-Such patients should be monitored closely postoperatively for the development of these conditions.
+- Glaucoma and vitreous haemorrhage show increased incidence in babies with a family history of aphakic glaucoma, or who had nuclear cataract or persistent fetal vasculature syndrome.
+Patients should be monitored closely postoperatively for the development of these conditions.

 Other lens and anterior segment defects